talonendm/talonendm.github.io/_posts/2020-10-07-test-post-jt.md

 I had LinkedIn training organized by my employer.
 It was again encouraged to write blog posts etc., so here we go.
 I am passionated about data science and languages like R and Python.
 So those topics will be covered by this blog.
 In addition, I have created a lot of different projects in my past and being quite active again.
 My kids start to cope their selves and thus I am having more time.
 Now I can piece out data related stuff together.
 Let's see, if some projects / solutions help me to solve future challeges / goals e.g. at work.
 Being honest, time to time I need to use Google and find out the same simple solutions how to make simple models / plots.
 Probably in future I can just check it from my github pages.

+In addition:
+- Time to time I need to give "free" IT advice to my loved ones.
+One way to make this more efficient is provide link to my own blog.
+- I need to take care of my wife, and children laptops.
+Some setups etc. So, own blog works as good reference and I don't need to google same things again and again.
+- What else I could do during dark November evenings and nights than create code and write blog posts?
+As I mentioned before, I have lot of materials that I haven't commented or archived.
+- I would like to inspire offspring in coding.
+I guess [p5.js](https://p5js.org/) should be good choice and proof them that coding can be fun and easy.
+- I want create more or at least improve my code before it is stored under ice, see: [Archive Progeam](https://archiveprogram.github.com/)

 ## Create files into _posts/ folder

 I found create github page and instructions how to create blog posts to my own github page [2].
 First step was to fork [7] this repository and make my own edits as: